Thomas Martin (Conservative politician)

 Thomas Ballantyne Martin (13 November 1901 – 28 January 1995) was a British politician, stockbroker and journalist.

 After an early career as a private secretary he was unexpectedly elected as a Conservative Member of Parliament for Blaydon, a traditionally extremely secure Labour constituency.
 After standing up in Parliament for the local mining industry he opted out of defending his seat, and could not find election elsewhere; he then became a political journalist.

-After wartime service in intelligence, he supported Winston Churchill's attempt to bring European unity and then became a stockbroker.
+Following wartime service in intelligence, Martin supported Winston Churchill's attempt to bring European unity and then became a stockbroker.
 A very clubbable man, he attracted interest in the 1990s as a rare survivor of the pre-Second World War Parliament.

 Education

 Martin was the son of Angus Martin, a surgeon from Forest Hall in Northumberland; his mother Robina was from Wooler.
-He grew up in the borders area but went to Giggleswick School boarding school, and later matriculated at Jesus College, Cambridge where he graduated with a Master of Arts.
+He grew up in the borders area but went to Giggleswick School boarding school, and later matriculated at Jesus College, Cambridge, where he graduated with a Master of Arts.